She's a

 but for the life of me

-can't think of anything to do,
+think of anything to do,

 looked at my shirt,